youshy/cv/Markdown/README.md

 ### AI-powered analysis & data scraping microservices

 Designed and built a microservices suite for data scrapping and analysis.
 Reworked the POC written by a previous team to decrease the time of discovery from 12 hours to 10 minutes.
+Utilised the power of Goroutines to make the solution scalable and asynchronous.

 ### AI-powered crime prevention systems